MacRdy/kodgen/README.md

 All templates are driven by [EJS](https://github.com/mde/ejs).

-Most of the OpenAPI definition data is available in templates (incl. vendor extensions).
+Most of the OpenAPI definition data, including vendor extensions, is accessible within templates.

-If the `templateDir` option is set, the generator will look for template in that directory.
+If the `templateDir` option is set, the generator will search for template in that directory.
 If no template is found in the user's directory, the default template will be used.
-To skip a specific template when generating, use the `skipTemplates` option.
+To exclude a specific template during generation, utilize the `skipTemplates` option.

-You can also add arbitrary data (functions, constants, etc.) to each template by providing a `templateDataFile`, which can be a JSON or JS file.
+You can also include arbitrary data (functions, constants, etc.) in each template by providing a `templateDataFile`, which can be either a JSON or JS file.
-This data will be available by key `d`.
+This data will be accessible via the `d` key.

 ```javascript
 // example_template_data_file.js